 Tourist visitors from the UK will be electronically logged into and out of the Schengen zone, their passports will be stamped and they must use the “non EU passports” line at immigration.

-British citizens will be limited to stays of no more than 90 days in any 180 day period, in the Schengen zone.
+British citizens will be limited to stays of no more than 90 days in any rolling 180 day period, in the Schengen zone.
 The “rolling” 180 day period makes this complex – visitors will not be able to stay for 90 days, return to their home country for a short visit, and then come back to Lanzarote.

 British citizens will need six months on their passports beyond their planned leaving date, and their passports must be less than ten years old, based on the date of issue.
 Here’s passport checker to make sure yours is valid for travel.